michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 Like trap, but with a source register.

 W (Working register)
 A general purpose register which is also an address register.
+During call or trap instructions, the address offset of the next instruction to execute upon return is saved into W. During RET, the return offset is restored from W.

 A, B (Accumulator Registers)
-These can only be Sources of Transfer instructions.
+These can only be target registers.
+The ALU functions IDA (=A) and IDB (=B) as well as corresponding GET-PUT instructions can be used to read A and B.
 The values in these registers are the implied arguments for ALU function instructions.
 Writing a new value into A, B or R copies the previous value into the cache register associated with the respective register.
 The instructions REA, REB and RER copy the previous value back into the corresponding register.